A simple step by step tutorial guide on how to boil and peel green bananas with ease so that they are readily available to eat or use in a recipe.

 To some people this is frowned upon because it is seen as a lazy way of cooking.
 I dont really care for whether it is seen as lazy, I just want to show you a method that is easier for you.

-Fear not, those of you who are perplexed by this starchy vegetable, I'm going to reveal a simple way of how to peel a green banana with ease.
-I promise you that this won’t be difficult and the clean up is minimal, so let’s get cracking.
+Fear not, those of you who are perplexed by this starchy fruit, I'm going to reveal a simple way of how to boil a green banana while removing the skin at the same time.

 You will need;

-- Some green bananas (I used two)
+- Some green bananas

 - A large saucepan of pre boiled water under low heat